vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 title: Choosing a clinician
 subtitle: questions to know if your health is in good hands
 description: If you decide to seek professional help for a painful problem, it's important to ensure that you are receiving the best care possible.
-readTime: 10
+readTime: 20-30
 ---

 When you decide to seek professional help for a pain problem, finding a highly competent clinician is no straightforward task.
 Aside from the fact that many clinicians are unaware of modern pain science, what constitutes "optimal" care depends entirely on who you are.
 After all, your biology, psychology, and sociocultural context are unique to you.

 While there are countless treatment modalities, there exist a few fundamental principles that every healthcare professional should follow.
-No matter which sort of pain problem you have, these "ground rules" serve as a litmus test for telling apart the best from the rest.
+No matter which sort of pain problem you have, these "ground rules" serve as a litmus test for telling the best apart from the rest.

 Socioeconomic status and luck play an important role in determining the quality of care you receive.
 Despite any obstacles you may be facing, having access to accurate information and asking the right questions will get you on the path to long-term success in the pursuit of total physical, mental, and social health.